KyleMayes/vulkanalia/tutorial/book/src/setup/instance.md

 ## Cleaning up

 The `Instance` should only be destroyed right before the program exits.
-It can be destroyed in the `App::destroy` method using the `destroy_instance` command wrapper:
+It can be destroyed in the `App::destroy` method using `destroy_instance`:

 ```rust,noplaypen
 fn destroy(&mut self) {